gsoft-inc/wl-squide/ARTEM.md

 ## How to fix the issue

 - You can fix the issue by adding `msw` as a singleton dependency.
 As mentionned, this is not ideal though.
-To add `msw` as a singleton dependency, "uncomment" the following block: https://github.com/gsoft-inc/wl-squide/blob/troubleshoot-msw-2.6.0/packages/webpack-configs/src/defineConfig.ts#L81-L84
+To add `msw` as a singleton dependency, "uncomment" the following [block](https://github.com/gsoft-inc/wl-squide/blob/troubleshoot-msw-2.6.0/packages/webpack-configs/src/defineConfig.ts#L81-L84).

 ## Sample application topology

-- The sample application code is located here: https://github.com/gsoft-inc/wl-squide/tree/troubleshoot-msw-2.6.0/samples/endpoints
+- The sample application code is located [here](https://github.com/gsoft-inc/wl-squide/tree/troubleshoot-msw-2.6.0/samples/endpoints)

 - (Do not mind the express server, it's a recent addition to test end to end tracing with Honeycomb.
 It's not configured in a way that should mangle with MSW, at least, to my understanding)